 We don’t want to spy on our children, but we also want to keep them safe.
 It is a fine line to walk and you know your child and what you can and can not do.
 Just do what works best – but don’t bury your head in the sand.
 Kids need direction and guidance to keep them safe.

-If you want to use something in your home, one device is the KoalaSafe device.
+If you want to control the times of the day when your kids can and cannot get online, you can use a device, such as KoalaSafe.
 It connects to your router.
 This little contraption allows you to restrict access to sites and also has the added benefit of limiting connection time to them being online.
 You can personalize it for each child’s device and even have different settings for each day of the week.

 I had the chance to review this product, and so you really will want to read more about that here (and even get more great details on how this works).

 Rather than allow your kids to use just your regular Google or Yahoo browser, you might consider using one of these:

 Kiddle.
 This is from Google and is a kid-friendly search engine.
 The results will return only kid-safe sites and images.

 MyMunka.
 Turn this into your child’s home screen.
 This service will block up to 98% of the stuff you do not want your children to see online.

 KidzSearch.
 This is a search tool which completely kid-friendly.
 It too is the perfect home screen so when they go online, they access this screen first and as they search, they get results you can trust.